cjbassi/ytop/README.md

 - macOS is missing disk io counters and process commandline
 - Process filtering isn't implemented
 - Mouse usage isn't implemented
+- FreeBSD is currently unsupported

 ## Installation

-Currently works on Linux and macOS with support planned for all major platforms.
+ytop currently works on Linux and macOS with support planned for all major platforms.

 ### Package managers